Coronado High School (Arizona): History

-Coronado High School, named for the Spanish conquistador Francisco Vásquez de Coronado, opened to students in grades 9-12 in fall 1961 as a public comprehensive high school with an emphasis on college preparatory and vocational/technical curriculum.
+Coronado High School, named after the Spanish conquistador Francisco Vásquez de Coronado, opened to students in grades 9-12 during fall 1961 as a public comprehensive high school with an emphasis on college preparatory and vocational/technical curriculum.
 The school mascot is the Coronado Don, don being the name for a Spanish nobleman.

 In 2021, Coronado High School became the first Arizona High School to earn NFHS Level 1 and Level 2 status for professional development within the athletic department.
 That same year, Assistant Principal and Athletic Director Anthony Miller, was awarded the AIA State Administrator of the Year.

 Architecture

 Ralph Haver, the noted Phoenix mid-century architect, designed the original school, mostly made of pre-cast concrete.
 Haver also designed numerous public and commercial buildings, as well as tract homes and private residences in Phoenix and Scottsdale, during the 1950s and 1960s.
-The neighboring residential community of Town and Country, also featuring classic contemporary ranch style tract homes designed by Haver, was designated as historic by the City of Scottsdale in 2005.
+The neighborhood residential community of Town and Country, also featuring classic contemporary ranch style tract homes designed by Haver, was designated as historic by the City of Scottsdale in 2005.

 Coronado High was overhauled by DLR Group for the 2008–09 school year, though the white folded plate motif was kept in the new structures as a nod to the former appearance.